aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

 * There are more than one third-party modules providing CRC32C, e.g., ``crcmod``, ``crc32c``, ``google-crc32c``, etc.
-  There is no clear comparison between them.
+  Problem is, there is no known clear comparison between them, so we cannot tell easily which one is 'best'.
-* Some of these third-party modules seem to be no longer being maintained
+* Some of these third-party modules seem to be no longer being maintained.
 * Most of the available third-party modules are binary distribution.
-  This potentially causes problems with existing binaries/libraries.
+  This potentially causes problems with existing binaries/libraries, not to mention possible (albeit unlikely) vector for malware.
 * We really don't like adding dependencies outside those that are really needed.

 In short, we have strong reasons to NOT implement PROXYv2 CRC32C validation,